Jeoffreybauvin/pyrehau_neasmart/README.md

 - [ ] Get heatareas's schedules
 - [x] Modify (POST) some informations (modify the heat area's wanted temperature)
 - [ ] Logs ?
+- [ ] Better handle an incomplete XML from Rehau
 - [ ] Feel free to submit an issue ;).

 ## Usage